chscott/ConnectionsTools/doc/installDocker.md

     Provides a block device to use for configuring devicemapper in direct-lvm mode.
     Include with --check to see if the system supports devicemapper with direct-lvm.

+* --registry-node

+    Deploys a local Docker registry on the node.
+A Docker registry is needed to store Component Pack images on one node in the deployment.

 ### Examples